SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Alarms/Working_with_alarms/Advanced_analytics_features/Tutorials/Anomaly_Feedback_Tutorial.md

 1. Give negative feedback to the level shift anomaly by hovering over the suggestion event in the *Anomalies* tab, and pressing the thumbs down icon on the right hand side of the alarm console.

-   Anomaly detection will learn from this feedback and will be less likely to trigger similar anomalies in the future, both on the same parameter instance, on other instances of the parameter in the same table, or on another element using the same protocol.
+   Anomaly detection will learn from this feedback and will be less likely to trigger similar anomalies in the future, both on the same parameter instance, on other instances of the parameter in the same table, and on other elements using the same protocol.

    ![Giving negative feedback to the level shift anomaly](~/user-guide/images/Audio_Bit_Rate_CBR_VBR_level_shift_negative_feedback.gif)